borland/StockFighterApiClient/README.md

 You should see `ApiHeartbeatResponse(ok: true, error: "")` in the XCode console

 #### Interact with a venue
-Most of the things in StockFigher are stock trades on a stock exchange.
+Most of the things in StockFighter are stock trades on a stock exchange.
 StockFighter calls these venues.
 To interact with one, call the `venue` method to get a `Venue` object, and interact from there.

     let testEx = client.venue(account: "TESTACCOUNT", name: "TESTEX") print(testEx.heartbeat())

 You should see `VenueHeartbeatResponse(ok: true, venue: "TESTEX")` in the XCode console

+#### List stocks

+    let stocks = try testEx.stocks()

+StocksResponse is

+	struct StocksResponse {
+	    let ok:Bool
+	    let symbols:[Stock]
+	}

+Stock is

+	struct Stock {
+	    let name:String
+	    let symbol:String
+	}

+#### Get the full order book for a stock
+You probably want to get quotes instead, or use the websocket, but if you want to get the current order book you call

+    let orders = try testEx.orderBookForStock("FOOBAR")
+    print(orders)

+#### Get a quote for a stock

+    let quote = try testEx.quoteForStock("FOOBAR")
+    print(quote)

 # Build Instructions: